“Beauty and Luxuriousness”

 In 1863, California Governor Leland Stanford envisioned a Victorian garden “with a beauty and luxuriousness that no other capitol can boast” surrounding the California State Capitol.
 Well over a century and a half later, California’s Capitol Park has a luxuriousness and beauty that few capitols can compete with.

 Special points of interest, memorials, and monuments are tastefully incorporated into Capitol Park to remind us of our history and natural beauty.
-Visitors can sit under trees that were thought to be extinct, enjoy a pond surrounded by draping foliage while viewing living and static memorials, or relax during lunch under the shade of trees which are the largest of their kind in the state.
+Visitors can sit under trees that were thought to be extinct, view living and static memorials, or relax during lunch under the shade of trees which are the largest of their kind in the state.
 Walkways crisscross the park, enabling visitors more opportunities to view its bounty.

 Memorials and Monuments